Polymer

 Next-gen data loss protection

-Current DLP solutions are failing in keeping up with the latest iterations of Malware.
+Current DLP solutions are failing to keep up with the latest iterations of Malware.
 Modern DLP solutions like Polymer can do a better job of malware detection and blockage.

 The bottom line